 Sections of the text are précised below but direct quotes are marked as such.
 The translater’s and other commentators’ additions are mostly left unidentified in order to avoid confusing clutter.
-The electronic page numbers are used for speed of locating sections.
 [My comments look like this].

 Here is a selection of items likely to be of particular interest to non-Muslims (and women, children, apostates, thieves, drinkers, prisoners of war, dog lovers, artists, musicians, singers, dancers, comedians, scientists, transvestites, homosexuals and fornicators).